rbadillap/kotal-documentation/docs/ethereum/examples/ibft2.md

 Using Kotal, you can create ibft2 networks.

 :::caution
-Go-Ethereum doesn't support ibft2 networks.
+Go-Ethereum and Parity (OpenEthereum) doesn't support ibft2 consensus.
 Use Hyperledger Besu client instead.
 :::

 When creating private networks, `id`, `consensus` and `genesis` config are required.
 Here's an example of a single miner besu node ibft2 network.